fedorrik/stv_chm13/README.md

 • stv.bed - resulting file which can be put in the browser

-• stv_row.bed - same as stv12.bed but doesn't contain stv numbering, colors, the first description line
+• stv_row.bed - same as stv.bed but doesn't contain stv numbering, colors, the first description line

 • stats.tsv - contains the number of each stv in each chr
 ___

-Method description (from Supplementary Material of https://www.biorxiv.org/content/10.1101/2021.07.12.452052v1):
+Method description (from [Supplementary Material](https://www.science.org/doi/suppl/10.1126/science.abl4178/suppl_file/science.abl4178_sm.pdf) of [this](https://www.science.org/doi/10.1126/science.abl4178) paper):

-HOR Structrual Variant (StV) prediction using CHM13 hor-monomer annotation
+HOR Structrual Variant (StV) prediction using CHM13 HOR-monomer annotation

 The StV track was derived from the AS HOR annotation track (HOR-track; AS_HOR_Annot.bed) by using python scripts.
 The HOR-track shows the coordinates of every monomer in the assembly and its name which indicates to which HOR the monomer belongs and what is the number of this monomer in a HOR (defined as a standard master HOR with a fixed cyclic shift, see the HOR-track description and Uralsky 2019).
 So, each array is identified by a HOR name (e.g. S3CXH1L for the live array of the X chromosome) and each monomer by its number (e.g. S3CXH1L.1 for monomer #1 of the HOR).
 Hybrid monomers are indicated with a “/” (e.g. S2C8H1L.4/7, where the first part of the monomer is S2C8H1L.4 and the second is S2C8H1L.4/7).